wazo-platform/wazo-platform.org/content/install-c4.md

 If you use the Ansible recipes you need at least two hosts as you cannot run the SBC and the Router on the same machine.

-To install the Wazo Platform Class 4 in an all-in-one setup, do the following steps:
+To install the Class 4 engine in an all-in-one setup, do the following steps:

 1. Install a Debian 10 Buster system with a default locale with an UTF-8 charset on each host you want to use, either bare metal or virtual machine.